devcon5io/pageobjects/README.md

 The basePath in the example has to be the absolute URL required to resolve all relative URLs of locators defined of your model.
 For driver a `java.util.function.Supplier` is passed.
 The library provides a set of default suppliers in the `Drivers` enum.

+## Using the Page Objects in your test
+When using the page object in your tests, you have to navigate to the page first and then may invoke the methods on the objects.

+    @Test
+    public void testLogin() {
+        LoginPage login = Page.navigateTo(LoginPage.class);
+        login.enterUsername("username")
+             .enterPassword("password")
+             .pressLogin();
+    }

+If the mechanism to load a page - either by navigating to the URL or by clicking on an element on the page - should be different, the `loadPage()` method can be implemented.